Homes for Ukraine: Ukraine Permission Extension scheme - guidance for councils

 If there seems to be an error relating to the eVisa, councils can raise this with UKVI by calling 0300 790 6268.
 Please do not raise a JIRA ticket.

-Assessing new payment claims
+Assessing payment claims

 Only guests who previously held permission under Homes for Ukraine attract thank you payments.
-Payments should not be made in respect of individuals who were granted permission after applying through the Ukraine Family Scheme or Ukraine Extension Scheme routes.
+Payments should not be made in respect of individuals who were granted permission after first applying through the Ukraine Family Scheme or Ukraine Extension Scheme routes.
 Please note that the guests eVisa will not show their previous permission once they are granted permission under UPE.

 To establish whether a guest was previously a Homes for Ukraine permission holder, councils should first seek confirmation from locally held records and review any relevant historic records held on Foundry from when the guest was a Homes for Ukraine permission holder.
 If data is held by a different council because, for example, the guest originally arrived at a different council area, councils should reach out to the council where the guest arrived for confirmation of the guest’s previous status.
 Councils have discretion on the type of evidence they use to determine a guest’s previous permission status.